jafudi/flexpair-website/index.md

 # When not to use Flexpair

-If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions
+If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.

 Also, Flexpair deliberately does not offer video conferencing.